In this section, we have leaflets for the Early Pregnancy Unit. Please only read the materials on the advice of your clinician.

 We are sorry that your scan has shown that your pregnancy has ended and a diagnosis of a miscarriage has been made.
 Sadly, about one in four women lose their baby in early pregnancy.
 It may be that you have had very few or no symptoms at all, such as bleeding or pain, but this is not unusual in some types of miscarriage and you will have been given verbal information on how this treatment works and what to expect.
 This written information is for you to take home, please keep it somewhere safe, as you may want to look at it over the next few weeks ... read more

 Surgical management of miscarriage (SMM) is the medical term for removing any parts of your pregnancy that may remain in your womb following a miscarriage.
 This may include a small fetus, the pregnancy sac, placenta or tissue mixed with blood clots.
-This involves being admitted to hospital, usually the Day Surgery Unit, for part of the day ... read more
+This involves being admitted to the hospital, usually the Day Surgery Unit, for part of the day.
+In the past, it has also been known as an ERPC ... read more

 You have been recommended this as a form of management of an ectopic pregnancy.
 An ectopic pregnancy is a pregnancy growing outside the womb that poses significant threat to the mother’s life if it continues to grow.
 Methotrexate will stop the pregnancy cells from dividing which prevents the pregnancy from growing, reducing the risk of bleeding internally or rupturing the fallopian tube ... read more